Ongoing service disruptions

 - "sudo: error initializing audit plugin sudoers_audit"

-If you receive one of these errors, then you can't grant users or user groups access permissions to system resources.
-To fix the /etc/sudoers file, attach the root disk to a rescue instance.
-If you can't attach a root disk to a rescue instance, then use user data to modify the file.
+If you receive one of these errors, then you can't grant users or user groups access to system resources.
+To fix the /etc/sudoers and /usr/bin/sudo files on Amazon EC2 or Lightsail, use a user data or launch script to modify the file permissions.
+Or, attach the root disk to a rescue instance to manually make changes.

 Resolution